rap-lab-org/public_bbmocbs/README.md

 This repository provides C++ Implementation of the Binary Branching Multi-Objective Conflict-Based Search (BB-MO-CBS) algorithm [1] for Multi-Objective Multi-Agent Path Finding problem.
 This project is still under active development.

-BB-MO-CBS is a new algorithm that outperforms our prior MO-CBS [2].
+BB-MO-CBS is a new algorithm that outperforms our prior MO-CBS [2], whose repo can be found [here](https://github.com/wonderren/public_cppmomapf).

 The code is distributed for academic and non-commercial use.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR